kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/cache.md

 The call order follows the order of annotations on the method from top to bottom.
-For `@Cacheable`, this means the upper cache is checked first; on a miss, the next cache is checked, and after the value is loaded, the result is stored back into the checked caches.
+For `@Cacheable`, this means the upper cache is checked first; on a miss, the next cache is checked, and after the value is found in a lower layer it is written back into all previously checked layers.
+If no layer holds the value, the original method is called and the result is written into every listed cache.
-The same composition model works for repeatable `@CachePut` and `@CacheInvalidate`: the method is called once, and then the result is written to all listed caches or invalidation is executed in all listed caches.
+The same composition model works for repeatable `@CachePut`, `@CacheInvalidate`, and `@CacheInvalidateAll`: the method is called once, and then the result is written to all listed caches or invalidation is executed in all listed caches.
-The container annotations `@Cacheables`, `@CachePuts`, and `@CacheInvalidates` can also be used when that form is more convenient.
+The container annotations `@Cacheables`, `@CachePuts`, `@CacheInvalidates`, and `@CacheInvalidateAlls` can also be used when that form is more convenient.

+All repeated annotations on one method must declare the same `args` list; different key argument lists on one method are a compilation error.

 ## Key { #key }